zng-ui/zng/TODO/_current.md

 * Implement "when" instantiation.
     - WhenInputVar sticks to the actual var at moment of first use, resetting only after clone.
         - Review if the eval var resets all inputs on clone too.
-    - Implement default property for when expression.
-    - Implement default property for when?
-        - Can access from the args of one of the values.
-    - Need to be able change property arg values from type erased stuff?
+    - Implement property constructor from type erased inputs.
-        - Maybe a type erased constructor actually.
     - Do we auto-generate default for state properties?
         - Nope, previous API did, we need to do this.
         - We can provide a default for all kinds except `Var` and `Value`.
+    - When generated defaults are not visible in inspector.

 * Review "!!:"
 * Review property macro, remove matchers that are not used.